 top of page

-French-Polish-Canadian science journalist published in the Washington Post, Scientific American, New Scientist, the Atlantic, Discover, etc.
+French-Polish-Canadian science journalist published in the New York Times, the Washington Post, Scientific American, New Scientist, the Atlantic, Discover, etc.

 Her first book, "Meathooked: The History and Science of Our 2.5-Million Year Obsession with Meat" was published in 2016 by Basic Books, and chosen by the journal Nature as one of "the best science picks" in 2016.
 Meathooked has been translated into Polish, Japanese, Korean, Spanish and simplified Chinese.